InvestMoat

 BundlingSTRONG

 Equipment + parts + service + Cat Financial + digital fleet management + autonomous technology — the most comprehensive bundle in heavy equipment.
 Competitors (Komatsu, Volvo CE, Hitachi) address subsets.
+Q2 confirmed breadth: all three primary segments grew sales and backlog sequentially.

 AI-Resilient Moats